Powerlearnproject/se-day1-assignment-Izu-33/README.md

 ### Define prompt engineering and discuss its importance in interacting with AI models.
 - Prompt engineering involves crafting clear and specific instructions or queries to interact with AI models effectively.
 It ensures that AI models understand and generate desired outputs accurately.
+- Prompt engineering is crucial as it enhances the efficiency and accuracy of AI interactions, ensuring that users get the desired results without ambiguity or misunderstanding.

 ### Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.